vmware-samples/vcenter-event-broker-appliance/docs/kb/function-tutorial-deploy.md

 ### logs ###
-The "kubectl logs" command dumps the logs from a pod and is very useful in diagnosing container application issues.
+The `kubectl logs` command dumps the logs from a pod and is very useful in diagnosing container application issues.
 What you will see in the logs is analogous to the output on a linux machine's console.
-The example below dumps the logs for the veba-ui pod.
+The example below dumps the logs for the `veba-ui` pod.
 If the pod you are issuing the logs command against has more than one container, you will need to add a container name to the end of the command (you will be prompted for this).

 ```
 kubectl -n vmware-system get pods